joakim/kay/examples.md

 bar: foo
 self bar: (foo)  -- desugared

--- here, `()` is needed to evaluate the slot, or the unknown message 'bar' would be sent print (bar)  --> 42
+-- here, `()` is needed to evaluate the field, or the unknown message 'bar' would be sent print (bar)  --> 42
 ```